adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Windows_Playbook/README.md

 3) Login to the Jenkins user on the machine via RDP.

 4) On the machine, in a web browser, login to [ci.adoptopenjdk.net](https://ci.adoptopenjdk.net/), create a new node and download/run the `slave-agent.jnlp`.
+[IcedTea-Web](https://adoptopenjdk.net/icedtea-web.html) (or another `javaws` implementation) will need to be installed to run the `.jnlp` file.

 5) Install the Jenkins agent as a service, by clicking 'File > Install as a Service'.
 This will require the Administrator credentials.